lightninglabs/lightning-api/source/rest/index.html.md

     console.log(body);
   });
 {
-    "channels": <array ChannelCloseSummary>,
+    "channels": <array lnrpcChannelCloseSummary>,
 }
 ```

 ### GET /v1/channels/closed
 ClosedChannels returns a description of all the closed channels that this node was a participant in.

 Field | Type | Placement | Description
 ----- | ---- | --------- | -----------